-But either approach can help, so long as you do it correctly: bulk leanly and maintain your muscle mass while cutting.
+Either approach can help, as long as you do it correctly: bulk leanly and maintain your muscle mass while cutting.
 Mind you, that’s easier said than done.

 Nutrition plays a role here, but most of the guys that we see who are struggling with this are doing cardio or p90x style programs when trying to lose fat.
 These are programs designed for your average person looking for weight loss.
 And weight loss is what they get.
 They lose some fat, they lose some muscle.

 Now, don’t get me wrong.
 Cardio can be effective, but it should be combined with hypertrophy training—training designed to stimulate muscle growth.
 If you do some cardio alongside your lifting routine, then burning some extra calories and raising your metabolism a little higher can help with body recomposition.
 It can help skinny-fat guys build muscle and lose fat simultaneously.
 But the main driver of that body recomposition is hypertrophy training, not cardio, so emphasize the hypertrophy training.

 The other option is to combine a bulking program with a fat-loss diet.
 Eat for fat loss while training for muscle size.
 Your diet will take care of the fat loss, and your training will ensure that you don’t lose muscle.
 In fact, you may even gain muscle while cutting.

 Not everyone succeeds at losing fat and building muscle simultaneously, but skinny-fat guys often have success with it, especially if they’re relatively untrained or out of shape (study, study).
 For an example of that, here’s what happened in a study comparing weightlifting with aerobics when in a calorie deficit: